whoismtrx/42_push_swap/README.md

 - You should take arguments as a list of integers and nothing else.
 - The program should not crash, even in case of error.
 - You need to sort 3 numbers in less than 3 operations, 5 numbers in less than 12 operations and 100 numbers in less than 700 operations and 500 numbers in less than 5500 operations in case if you want to get 100/100.
-- The project is composed of 2 stacks named `a` and `b` and you can't use any other stack while sorting.
+- The project is composed of 2 stacks named `A` and `B` and you can't use any other stack while sorting.
 - The sorting algorithm should be implemented with the instructions below:
   - `sa`: swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements.
   - `sb`: swap b - swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements.